anujatappeta/Titanic_3ml_models/README.md

 - XGBoost showed the lowest performance, particularly in predicting survivors.

 ## Credits
 Special thanks to [**Dhanush Polasi**](https://github.com/DhanushP545) for the original Titanic EDA and Survival Prediction project.
-This repository builds upon their work.
+I used his repository as a reference to understand the foundational concepts and to develop my own Titanic survivor prediction models.

 ## How to Run
 1. Clone or download the repository.